DMAN2022/publicgit/This-is-going-to-be-a-super long-title-that-hopefully-gets-displayed-properly2/metadata_test.md

 ---
 # required metadata

-title: meta and contenta at the same time asdfaasdf adafsd
+titleasdfadsf: meta and contenta at the same time asdfaasdf adafsd sdfsd
 description: The Microsoft Intune App SDK for Android testing guide helps you test your Intune-managed Android app.
 keywords: SDK updated
 author: Erikre